Catechism: The Catechetical Instructions of St. Thomas Aquinas

 The catechetical instructions of Saint Thomas Aquinas were used generally throughout the 13th and 14th centuries as manuals and textbooks for priests and teachers of religion.
 "The Explanations of St. Thomas," wrote Spirago, "are remarkable for their conciseness and their simplicity of language; they are especially noteworthy because the main parts of the catechetical course of instruction are brought into connection with one another so that they appear as one harmonious whole."
 The influence of these works is especially prominent in the "Roman Catechism" which the Council of Trent ordered written for parish priests and for all teachers of religion.
 Many of the explanatory passages in both works are almost identical.

 Catechism of Christian Doctrine (or "Penny Catechism")

 A question-and-answer format catechism that was the standard catechetical text in Great Britain in the earlier part of the 20th century.
-Popularly called the Penny Catechism, as the original version only cost one penny.
+Popularly called the Penny Catechism, as the original version cost only one penny.
 Various editions of the Penny Catechism were issued through the century and changes were made to the text.